harshavardhini33/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ## Output:![github logo](MATHS01.png)
 ## Result:
-Thus the solutions for the linear equations are successfully solved using python program
+Thus the solutions for the linear equations are successfully solved using python program.